theLongLab/CATE/README.md

 Apollo is already available in CATE for use.
 Use the **--simulator** or **-sim** command.
 Documentation and a preprint of the simulation tool, its capabilities, and how to use Apollo are currently being worked on.

+The Wiki for Apollo is currently being written and will be complete soon.

 ---
 #### Prerequisites